 A Few Parting Words

-Just like people, dogs differ quite significantly in behavior.
-That’s why it’s vital that we approach any issue on an individual level.
+Just like people, dogs differ pretty significantly in behavior.
+That’s why we must approach any issue on an individual level.
 If your dog is biting its tail, figure out the cause and try to find the solution that’s most appropriate for your dog.